The following post is from Shaina of Food for My Family and Olmanson Photography: 101 Days of Christmas: Gingerbread Snowflake Creams

 - 1/2 cup butter, softened

 - 2 large eggs

 - 1/4 cup molasses

-In a large bowl, whisk together flour, ginger, cinnamon, baking soda, cloves, nutmeg and salt.
+Whisk together flour, ginger, cinnamon, baking soda, cloves, nutmeg, and salt in a large bowl.
 Set aside.
 Cream together brown sugar and butter.
 Add in eggs and molasses and blend until combined, scraping down the bowl halfway through.
 Mix in flour mixture until a soft dough forms.
 Split the dough into two balls and chill in the refrigerator for 1-2 hours.

-Preheat oven to 350º F. Lightly flour a flat work surface.
-Roll out gingerbread dough and cut into snowflake or other holiday shapes using a 1-2″ cookie cutter.
+Preheat the oven to 350º F. Lightly flour a flat work surface.
+Roll out gingerbread dough and cut it into snowflakes or other holiday shapes using a 1-2″ cookie cutter.
 Bake on a parchment-lined sheet for 8-10 minutes until edges just start to brown.
 Allow to cool completely.

 For the ginger buttercream